awsdocs/AWS-Kinesis-Video-Documentation/doc_source/troubleshooting.md

 Unable to determine service/operation name to be authorized
 ```

 This error might occur if the endpoint is not properly specified\.
-When getting the endpoint, be sure to include the following parameter in the `GetDataEndpoint` call, depending on the API to be called:
+When you are getting the endpoint, be sure to include the following parameter in the `GetDataEndpoint` call, depending on the API to be called:

 ```
 --api-name GET_MEDIA